-The completed practice must meet the NRCS Standards and Specifications for Waste Storage Facility (313), Critical Area Planting (342), Vegetation Establishment, Herbaceous Seeding (723), Roofs and Covers (367), Nutrient Management (590), and Heavy Use Area Protection (561) contained in the Field Office Technical Guide.
+The completed practice must meet the NRCS Standards and Specifications for Waste Storage Facility (313), Critical Area Planting (342), Roofs and Covers (367), Nutrient Management (590), and Heavy Use Area Protection (561) contained in the Field Office Technical Guide.

 - 1. The intent of this practice is to store animal waste.
 Therefore, a signed "N312 Operation and Maintenance Statement" (which can be found in the Appendix) must be completed prior to the contract's board approval.
 Only contracts for lagoons are exempt from the form requirement. - 2.
 All nutrients applied must be in accordance to the Nutrient Management (590) standard.
 A Comprehensive Nutrient Management Plan (CNMP) must be completed and signed by the producer prior to developing a contract for a N312 practice. - 3.
-Design plans must be scanned into MoSWIMS as a document type of "Design Plans" prior to submission for contract approval.
+Design plans must be scanned into MoSWIMS as a document type of "Design Plans" prior to submission for contract approval. - 4.
+Cost-share is authorized for: - a.

-- a.
 75% cost-share for: - 1) Whole barn excluding feed bunk areas and bedding areas of the barn.
 Floor space utilized to store dry waste from paved feedlot. - 2) Roof to cover dry storage area.
 The square footage of the roofing must equal the square footage of floor space, as specified above. - 3) Wall necessary to enclose dry storage area. - 4) Collection gutter or basin from feedlot to storage area. - b.
 Critical Area Seeding.
 Permanent vegetative cover based on the critical area seeding components. - c.
 An incentive of \$2,000 to help defray the cost of the development of a CNMP by an approved Technical Service Provider.
 There is no incentive payment for development of a CNMP without following through with an animal waste system practice.
 The incentive payment will be made when a cooperator receives a state cost-share payment for the completed animal waste management practice.
 The incentive payment will be included in the total cost-share dollars received and applied to the maximum for the practice.

 - a.
 Permitted animal waste systems, under the conditions listed in Section V, subsection K. - b.
 Any components of the animal waste system above the minimum and necessary for the number of animals at the time of application. - c.
 Isolated structures not considered a component of a waste management system. - d.
-Bedding and bunk feeding areas, including roof. - e.
-Costs incurred to develop or implement a comprehensive nutrient management plan. - f.
-Mobile agitation, pumping, and related equipment.
+Bedding and bunk feeding areas, including roof. - e Mobile agitation, pumping, and related equipment.

-- 1. Assistance is limited to 75% of the county average cost, not to exceed 75% of the state average cost or as directed by the Commission. - 2.
+- 1. Assistance is not to exceed 75% of the state average cost or as directed by the Commission. - 2.
 Not to exceed a lifetime maximum of \$100,000 per cooperator.